Red Trillium – Rumney Rocks, New Hampshire

 Just like January and February, March had a few snowstorms that created breathtaking snowscapes.
 To be in a forest after a snowstorm should be on everyone's bucket list.
 Its just a great feeling!
 Heres a few images from this month.
 Hope you enjoy them.

 Franconia Notch State Park – Lincoln, NH

-Five images from the month of February – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
+February, New Hampshire – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
 On top of my everyday shooting, I try to focus on one subject every month that is connected to the environment.

 Examples of past subjects I have focused on include extreme weather, backcountry camping impact, and trail stewardship.
 This approach has allowed me to build an extensive, marketable and profitable image archive of the White Mountains.
 The subject for this month is "snowshoe tracks", see some shots below.